 The control panel is comprised of a 4.3 inch color touch screen and a power button.
 Canon has a nice layout and makes good use of the space.
 Scanning or copying is not hard at all.
 The larger screen is good for using the memory port too.

 The Canon Pixma TS9520 has a duty cycle of 500 pages per month.
 The print cartridges yield 200 pages.

 The Canon Pixma TS9520 makes no trade offs for print quality.
-It makes good quality photos on 4 x 6.
-Text is crisp and readable.
+The additional color makes a noticeable difference.
+My test pages revealed good quality photos on 4 x 6.
+Text is crisp and readable on my test pages as well.
 Text always turns out better on inkjet paper but that’s a characteristic of any inkjet printer.

 The Epson Expression XP-7100 adds photo black for a total of 5 colors.
 HP choose to stay with a 4 color system.
 Which is still pretty good but that one extra color makes a noticeable improvement on prints.

 Canon’s print drivers cover the basics of printing fairly well.
 It has some page setup options for size and layout.
 There are some basic color adjustments and matching settings.